On this page

 Contention factor is a setting that helps tune performance based on the number of concurrent connections.

-Compaction is a process that decreases the size of the metadata collections associated with encrypted fields, and improves performance.
+Manually run index compaction when your metadata collections exceed 1 GB.
+Compaction decreases the size of the metadata collections associated with encrypted fields, and improves performance.

 Do not modify the